sdevgill/whisper-win/README.md

 # Whisper + GPT

+Update 27/04/2023: This repo is no longer maintaned, if you need a whisper solution, see my other whisper repos.

 This repository contains three Python application notebooks.
 The first two are standalone scripts, while the third combines the functionality of the first two into a single script.

 The whisper model is used for audio transcription, and the GPT-3.5-turbo model is used for text editing.